astrotime/timenomad_app/collections/_posts/2019-07-15-myths-and-truths-behind-mercury-retrograde.md

     </div>
     <div class="col-6">
       <div class="row text-photo-caption-serif">
-        In ancient Greek mythological tradition <strong>Hermes is the son of Zeus and Maia</strong>.
+        In ancient Greek mythology <strong>Hermes is the son of Zeus and Maia</strong>.
 Hermes is credited with the invention of the lyre and the flute.
 His wand is a gift from Apollo that he traded for his lyre.<br><br>
         <quote><strong>The herald Mercury,<br>
         New-lighted on a heaven-kissing hill.</strong><br>
         <cite>W. Shakespeare</cite>